sveltia/sveltia-cms/README.md

 - Ready to replace Netlify/Decap CMS _in some casual use case scenarios_ by updating one single line of code.
 - Existing [configuration files](https://www.netlifycms.org/docs/configuration-options/) can be reused as is.
-- Many features are still missing though; see the chart below for details.
+- Many features are still missing though; [see the chart below](#compatibility) for details.

 ### Better UX

-- A modern, intuitive UI powered by the [Sveitia UI component library](https://github.com/sveltia/sveltia-ui), with some inspiration from the Netlify/Decap CMS v3 prototype[^1].
+- Offering a modern, intuitive UI, with some inspiration from the Netlify/Decap CMS v3 prototype[^1].
 - Immersive dark mode[^2].

 ### Better performance

-- Built completely from scratch with [Svelte](https://svelte.dev/).
+- Built completely from scratch with [Svelte](https://svelte.dev/) rather than forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 - Using the GraphQL API for GitHub by default to fetch contents quickly at once, so showing and searching entries and media are now instant.
-Saving entries and media is also faster.
+Saving entries and media is also much faster.
 - Small footprint: less than 250 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.

 ### Better productivity

 - Integrating Pexels, Pixabay and Unsplash to allow inserting free stock photos into image fields with no hassle.
-- Able to work on a local Git repository without installing a proxy server.
+- Able to work on a local Git repository without having to run a proxy server.
 [See below](#work-with-a-local-git-repository) for details.
 - Able to delete multiple entries and assets at once.
 - Solving various outstanding Netlify/Decap CMS bugs[^11].